hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

-If you start digging into neural network theory, you'll stumble across the fact that the one hidden layer network architecture we just introduced can *[approximate any functional form][universal-approximation-theorem]*.
+If you start digging into neural network theory, you'll stumble across the fact that the one hidden layer network architecture we just introduced can *[approximate any functional form][wiki-universal-approximation-theorem]*.
 Now, much like the fact that the linear classifier worked at all, this seems like a mind-blowing result.
 But if you look at the proofs for this a bit closer you'll realise that they cheat with having as many neurons as they need in